yjingj/BFDA/README.md

 BFDA Matlab Toolbox
 ===================

-## Matlab toolbox for smoothing and estiamtion of functional data by a Bayesian hierarchial model
+## Matlab toolbox for smoothing, estiamtion, and regression of functional data by a Bayesian hierarchial model

 ### Main function to call
 - **BFDA.m**